Garbage Collection Log Settings for Jira when using Java Version 11

 Problem

-Trying to run JIRA leads to errors like
+Trying to run JIRA leads to an error similar to the one below:

 -XX:+PrintGCDateStamps --> Unrecognized VM option 'PrintGCDateStamps'